 Charm of Shifen Old Street (十分老街)

 Our first proper stop was at Shifen Old Street (十分老街), a marketplace near the train station where people can release Sky Lanterns with well wishes on them.
-The railway track between the two rows of shops are still in service, which makes for an interesting sight when the train approaches and everyone scurries out of the way.
+The railway track between the two rows of shops is still in service, which makes for an interesting sight when the train approaches and everyone scurries out of the way.

 It’s mainly a tourist town now, but we still found it charming with all the xiaochi (snacks) and mountainside scenery.